 A car stereo made a world record by pumping out 182 dB of sound that could instantly cause hearing loss.
 The energy didn’t last long.

 Acceptable exposure time was in seconds.
 Sound waves can cause internal bleeding and stop a human heart with a frequency that resonates with the organ.

 Experts have used sonar in oceans to detect and kill hostile divers by destroying organs and bone.
 Exposure to high intensity (184 dB) ultrasound frequencies from 700 kHz to 3.6 MHz has caused lung and liver damage.

 Try this cool hearing test by Bright Side and find out if you are superhuman or worse than average:

-What are your thoughts about using sound as a defense weapon?
-Let us know in the comments section below!
+What are your thoughts on sound as a defense weapon in survival or SHTF?
+Let us know your thoughts about it in the comments section below!

 Editor’s Note: This post was originally published on August 29, 2016, and has been updated for quality and relevancy.